 Saba Alizadeh

+Field recordings, sampled Persian instruments, and processed kamancheh lines form dense, cinematic sound worlds.
+Instead of conventional compositions, his music tells a story.
 Alizadeh is also a central figure in Tehran’s experimental music scene.
 He founded Noise Works, a platform dedicated to sonic arts education and the development of emerging artists working with experimental and electronic music practices.
 His activities as a curator and educator have contributed to shaping a broader ecosystem for contemporary sound in Iran.

 Configurations